 Every year in the United States, we go through various natural disasters. as we approach Spring, tornadoes become some of the most common in certain parts of the country.
-In Lee county, Alabama, a violent storm took the lives of 23 people.
-Although a little early in the season for this kind of weather event, tornadoes are always a possibility and they can be deadly.
+Deadly tornado events in Georgia and Alabama underscore the importance of being prepared.
+Although a little early in the season, tornadoes are always a possibility and they can be deadly.

 WHAT IS A TORNADO?